Jaeminah/repgbfgrtgerfdwffdcgefr/CONTRIBUTION.md

 5. **Upload your project**
 - Upload your changes into your forked repo
 6. **Begin the pull request**
-- Return to your fork on GitHub, and refresh the page.
+- Return to your fork on GitHub.
 You may see a highlighted area that displays your recently pushed branch

 ### What to add after cloning the project
 - Download [WeAreDevs API](https://wearedevs.net/d/Exploit%20API) and add into the project reference